SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 In ECE346, `<ROBOT_IP>` is the IP address of your robot (i.e., **192.168.1.2XX**), and `<LAPTOP_IP>` is the IP address of your laptop under ECE346 Wi-Fi, which you can find by running `hostname -I` in a terminal window.

 ### Task 6.2: Launch Perception (SLAM) and Control Nodes On Robot ###
-After sshing into mini truck (**Task 6.1**) and waiting about 60 seconds, launch perception and control nodes from the truck by running
+After sshing into mini truck (**task 6.1**) and waiting about 60 seconds, launch perception and control nodes from the truck by running
 ```bash
 cd ~/StartUp
 # <ROBOT_IP> is 192.168.1.2XX